4dsystems/ViSi-Genie-Arduino-Library/README.md

 ## Tested with

 This library has been tested on the Duemilanove, Uno, Mega 1280, Mega 2560, Due and new Intel Galileo.
 Any problems discovered with this library, please contact technical support so fixes can be put in place, or seek support from our forum.

+## Compatible 4D Systems Display Modules

+This library will work with all 4D Systems Modules which are capable of using the ViSi-Genie environment.
+This is therefore all Picaso and Diablo16 Display Modules.
+The demo included with this library was made for the uLCD-32PTU however can easily be adapted to other size displays.